Dalefield

 Dalefield is a rural community in the Carterton District and Wellington Region of New Zealand's North Island.

 It was the location of the Dalefield railway station on the Wairarapa Line between 1880 and 1981.
+And a nearby active railway station remains - Matarawa railway station.

 KiwiRail has identified the Watersons Line crossing in Dalefield as one of the most dangerous railway crossings in Wairarapa.

-In May 2018, plans were drawn up to develop a solar plant on a former landfill site in Dalefield.
+In May 2018, plans were drawn up to develop a solar plant on a former landfill site in Dalefield but a resource consent was never issued, and is not active with Carterton District Council as of April 2026.

-Dalefield also has a lavender farm.
+Dalefield also has a lavender farm - Lavender Abbey.

+Dalefield also has an artisan cidery - TeePee Cider.

 Parts of the area were affected by severe weather during November and December 2018, which caused widespread flooding but prevented a drought.